chrisjurich/rec-checker/README.md

 from this directory.
 This should allow use of the script from anywhere within the OS.

 ## Example Output
 Below is an example output.
+The script will display how many spots are available for each of the times.

 !(Example Output)[example.png]